Hagen-Kwik/BNSP/README.md

 # BNSP
-This Application is for Universitas Ciputra BNSP Certification
+This website is made for Hagen Kwik's Universitas Ciputra BNSP Certification